jonasricker/diffusion-model-deepfake-detection/README.md

 # Towards the Detection of Diffusion Model Deepfakes

-This this the official repository for [Towards the Detection of Diffusion Model Deepfakes](https://arxiv.org/abs/2210.14571).
+This is the official repository for [Towards the Detection of Diffusion Model Deepfakes](https://arxiv.org/abs/2210.14571).

-## Usage
+## Code
 Code will be released soon.

 ## Dataset